JonathanMischuk/NodePress/README.md

 ##Upcoming and necessary features

-* Better authentication and authorization for API
+* Better authentication and authorization for APIs
 * Footer customization for front end
-* Sidebar customization for front end
 * Menu Sub-Items in front end
-* Correct Menu Location display on Menus page
+* Much more to come!